Camille Armand Jules Marie, Prince de Polignac: American Civil War

-Postbellum
+Postwar

 After the Civil War, Polignac returned to his large estate in France, and resumed his travels and studies in Central America.
 He published several articles on his Civil War experiences.
-He returned to the French army as a brigadier general and commanded a division in the Franco-Prussian War (1870 to 1871).
+He returned to the French army as a Brigadier General, and later a Major General and commanded a division in the Franco-Prussian War (1870 to 1871), he was cited for distinguished service.
+In recognition of his conduct, he was invested as a Chevalier of the Légion d’honneur, France’s highest order of merit for military and civil distinction.

-In Ober-Ingelheim on 4 November 1874 he married Marie Adolphine/Adolfine Langenberger (Frankfurt, 7 June 1853 – Paris, 16 January 1876) and had one daughter:
+In Ober-Ingelheim on 4 November 1874, he married Marie Adolphine/Adolfine Langenberger (Frankfurt, 7 June 1853 – Paris, 16 January 1876) and had one daughter: